Southern Yosemite Rock Climbing

 Most southern Yosemite rock climbs are approached from around Wawona and Glacier Point Roads.
 Some may be reached by longer hikes in from Yosemite Valley.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Southern Yosemite:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Southern Yosemite: